Remote Workers

 The reasons individuals and companies as a whole prefer in-person work varies widely.
 For some, it’s the ability to communicate and collaborate in person.
 Communicating via email, video or phone calls is not impossible but for many does not provide the same ease of communication.
 It is possible, and likely, this will improve the more people are required to communicate in this manner.

 DuckDuckGo, an internet search engine, is a great example of a company adjusting well to working remotely.
 They have streamlined their workflow in a way that allows employees to complete work without relying on communication with others.
-This doesn’t mean they aren’t communicating – they just aren’t relying on complex (or sometimes unnecessary) communication with a lot of other people to complete a task or project.
+This doesn’t mean they aren’t communicating—they just aren’t relying on complex (or sometimes unnecessary) communication with a lot of other people to complete a task or project.
 They are still checking in periodically in other ways to help with bonding.

 Once again: if you have not already, it is a good time to move beyond measuring productivity by time spent sitting at a desk.
 There are many different ways to measure performance and it is not one size fits all.
-While it is hard to say exactly when, at some point when things start to return back to something like normal remote work is likely to remain a more prominent part of our reality.
-Take the time now to develop effective communication and management tools.
-Listen to your employees as well and take their well-being into consideration.

 Research different techniques that you and your team might find helpful.
 The Pomodoro Technique, popular with tech workers, is an effective method to work for periods of time before taking a break.
 Something like this could work for anyone or perhaps there are other techniques, similar or completely different, that you or your team might like.

-Even before COVID-19, the trend of remote workers was increasingly common.
-It is hard to predict how many people will be back in offices in a couple of years.
-However, the number of people working remotely is likely to continue to become more and more common.
-If you manage anyone, it is beneficial for you to adjust your own expectations and management style now.
+If you manage anyone, adjust your own expectations and management style now.
 In addition to researching different techniques and methods, looking at other companies as an example is a helpful tool as well.
 Read about what is and isn’t working for them when you consider your own team.
 Remote workers are likely to be a reality for many managers.
-Don’t let that overwhelm you – jump ahead now and develop the necessary skills to set you and your team up for success.
+Don’t let that overwhelm you—jump ahead now and develop the necessary skills to set you and your team up for success.